Furbee/OpenCastSwift/Carthage/Checkouts/swift-protobuf/Documentation/INTERNALS.md

 The goal is to always support "one full major version”, which basically means if the current official release of Swift is `X.Y`, the library will support back to `X-1.Y`.
-That is, when Swift 4.1 gets released, the minimum for support gets moved up to 3.1.
+That is, when Swift 4.2 was released, the minimum for support got moved up to 3.2.

+NOTE: While things like Swift 4.1 existed from a packaging/install pov, `swiftc` does not support `4.1` as a value for `-swift-version`, so the minimum can't be made to something like _4.1_ because that can't be targeted.
+So when the minimum would move to a version like that, it instead says on the previous minimum that was targetable (4.0 in the 4.1 case).

 When the minimum Swift version gets updated, update:
 - The `README.md` in the root of the project
 - Audit all the `#if` directives in the code and tests that use at `swift(...)` to check the version being compiled against, and remove the ones that are no longer needed.
+- Update `Package.swift` and `SwiftProtobuf.podspec` files to list the
+  versions supported.
+Eventually the version specific `Package@*.swift` files will go away.

 ## Field Storage